linode/docs/docs/websites/cms/high-availability-wordpress.md

 In order to test the high availability functionality, either stop the Apache2/MySQL services on one of your nodes, or power them down one at a time.
 The website should continue to be served without issue even when one of the nodes is marked as down.

-Congratulations, you have now configured your high availability Wordpress site!
+Congratulations, you have now configured your high availability WordPress site!